BananaCrystal/external-crypto-payment/banana-crystal-payment/README.md

 ### Styling

 The component uses Tailwind CSS classes for styling.
-You can customize the appearance by overriding these classes in your application.
+The new theming options make it easy to match your application's design system.

 ## Browser Compatibility